medha4/recipebookproject/README.md

 Language: Python

-Please install the modules, FuzzyWuzzy and Flask, prior to running the program through "pip3 install fuzzywuzzy" or "pip3 install flask"
+Please install the modules, FuzzyWuzzy, Pymongo, and Flask, prior to running the program through "pip3 install fuzzywuzzy" or "pip3 install flask" or "pip3 install pymongo"